jhuang38/jhuang38/README.md

 -  I've previously interned at [Newfront](https://github.com/jameshuang705), PayPal, and BMO Capital Markets as a Software Engineering Intern, mainly focusing on backend/infrastructure work.
 -  The main languages I'm familiar with are TypeScript, Python, Rust, C++,  and Java!
 -  My main interests are in backend/infrastructure development, but I'm always looking to learn new things!
-Currently trying to spec into distributed systems, AI, and just more systems-adjacent work in general.
+Currently trying to spec into distributed systems, ML, and just more systems-adjacent work in general.
 -  Feel free to reach out to me at j528huan@uwaterloo.ca